kelscahill/cahillscreative/wp-content/plugins/threewp-broadcast/readme.txt

 If your products have variations, a product image gallery, you want to sync stock, you want to sync orders, need the attribute taxonomies to be synced, you'll be wanting the <a href="https://broadcast.plainviewplugins.com/addon/woocommerce/">WooCommerce add-on</a>.

 == Changelog ==

+= 50.09 20240506 =

+* New: Add database table cleanup maintenance tool, to remove orphaned tables from deleted sites.
+* Dev: Add $bcd->taxonomies()->forget_term_id() function to remove all traces of a term in the broadcasting_data.

+= 50.08 20240403 =

+* Output more debug information regarding attachments.
+* Update Tested with version

+= 50.07 20240210 =

+* Update SDK
+* Update Tested with

 = 50.06 20231108 =